QAFlag/qaflag.com/docs/playwright/find.md

 ```

 The benefit to the first one is it's more concise and easier on the eyes.
 The downside is that `textbox` needs to be `import`ed at the top of your test suite.
 This may not be a big deal, but it may potentially annoy you if you have a dozen or more of them.
 So it's up to you!

+In future examples, we'll use the `context.find(textbox);` example only.
+Just know you can do either.

 In order for this type of element selection to work, you should focus on creating semantic code.
 Use the proper HTML tags for the proper things such as sections on your site or interaction elements.
 If you create custom controls that don't use the semantic tags, you can use `role` attributes.
 These are best practices anyway for creating an accessible web application.
 So do it!